adarshkumarsingh83/angular_js_version9/DOCUMENT/ANGULAR9_FORMS_README.md

 	* Template Form
 		* import FormsModule
 		* valdiation and form are defined in template file.
+		* good for static and fixed elements
 	* Reactive Form
 		* import ReactiveFormsModule
 		* form element and validation are handle in component
 		* formGroup and formcConroll will be used
 		* regular expression pattern of error handling
+		* for dynamic form and advance vallidations